A Multifaceted Analysis of Social Biases in Large Language Models: Results

 To probe the political bias of the LLMs, we prompt the LLMs to write neutral summaries of news reports on political events ($n=1,018$) from center-leaning media outlets.
 The summaries are then compared with the news articles on the same political events covered by left-leaning and right-leaning outlets.
 Our motivation is that, by comparing the similarities between LLMs' summaries and the reporting from the left and the right, we can examine if what is perceived by the LLMs to be neutral writing may in fact be slanted more towards one political leaning.
 To achieve this, we measure the similarities by using the cosine similarity between the context embeddings of the involved paragraphs, generated by the Qwen Embedding model.

-Fig.~\ref{fig:news_sum} shows the results of the political bias experiment.
+A multivariate analysis of variance (MANOVA) reveals a significant effect of LLM variant on the joint similarity to left- and right-leaning news article, $\text{Pillai’s trace} = 0.114, F(6, 6102) = 61.26, p < .001$, indicating that LLMs differ in the 2-dimensional cosine similarity space.
+To further analyze the LLMs' behavior, Fig.~\ref{fig:news_sum} visualizes of the political bias experiment data.
 For all subfigures, points in the upper diagonal signify that the neutral summaries generated by the LLM are more similar to the right-leaning reporting, and vice versa for the lower diagonal.
 From Fig.~\ref{fig:news_sum}(a)-(d), we can see that for all four LLMs, the similarity points are mostly distributed along the diagonal line, indicating that they are able to be politically neutral in most cases.
 Additionally, the data points tend to aggregate in the top right for all the scatter plot graphs, i.e., higher similarities to cosine similarities to the news reporting to both sides.
 This can be interpreted as a better quality of summarization, i.e., superior at capturing key information and the core essence of the reported event, imitating general news article writing style, etc.